THUzxj/VulSeeker/README.md

 # Repository of  VulSeeker

+## This fork will provide

+- Ida Pro 7 API support
+- More stable and clear code
+- Bug & Typo fix

 ## I. Introduction of VulSeeker
 It's a semantic learning based vulnerability search tool for cross-platform binary.
 Given a vulnerability function `f`, VulSeeker can identify whether a binary program contains the same vulnerability as `f`.
 Currently, it support six architectures, such as X86, X64, ARM32, ARM64, MIPS32, MIPS64.
 If you meet any problems, please feel free to email me at gaojian094@gmail.com.